Thunderbird vs Outlook: Comprehensive Comparison 2026

 Features

-Mailbird is an award-winning desktop email client for Windows 7, 8, 10, and 11 with its macOS version in the making.
+Mailbird is an award-winning desktop email client for Windows 7, 8, 10, and 11 with its macOS version now available.
 Our email client supports multiple-email account management with its powerful features, including:

 • Drag-and-drop contact manager;